Solutions / Reading time: ~ 5 Min.

 And for trucks, the figure is only 2 percent.
 In addition to higher purchase costs, the (limited) range, (lack of) charging infrastructure, and (lengthy) charging times remain barriers to e-mobility in road freight transport.
 For short distances, a single battery charge is sufficient and vehicles can easily be charged overnight at a company’s premises.
 Charging time is of little concern, and public charging infrastructure is usually not required.

 Furthermore, the additional weight of the batteries is a limiting factor in long-haul trucking.
 This increases the weight of the vehicle, which decreases the payload, since electric trucks must comply with the maximum permissible gross vehicle weight.
+The limited payload due to the weight of the battery can be partially compensated by a legal increase in the permissible gross weight.
+In many countries, electric trucks are already allowed to drive with a higher permissible gross weight than trucks with combustion engines – and the maximum payload is often not reached even when the load volume is fully utilized, so that electric trucks are already an option in heavy goods transport today.

 Manufacturers Promise Greater Range